Skip to content

 Personal injury work forms the cornerstone of Jack’s practice, and he is regularly instructed on behalf of both Claimants and Defendants, at all stages of litigation.

-He is listed as a leading junior by Legal 500.
+He is listed as a leading junior by Legal 500 and Chambers and Partners.

 His extensive experience encompasses: